meshmixer/mm-api/README.md

 Do you have the latest code?
 Sync here: https://github.com/meshmixer/mm-api

 CAUTION!
-PRE-ALPHA RELEASE!
-CHANGES ARE COMING!
+CHANGES LIKELY!
 ===================================================
-The Meshmixer API is under active development, and it is highly likely that non-backwards-compatible changes will occur on a regular basis.
+The Meshmixer API is under active development, and it is likely that non-backwards-compatible changes will occur.
 In most cases this will simply result in additions to the API, however the following are also likely:
    - future versions of the StoredCommands C++ class will not be binary-compatible
    - existing C++ API functions may be renamed or removed